|Course Cluster and Certificates: Health Studies|

 ||Fulfills a Major Requirement for: (CHEM-MN)(CHEM-Track A)(CHEM-Track B)(CIS)(INFO-MN)(MB&B)(MOBI-MN)

 |Major Readings: Wesleyan RJ Julia Bookstore

-Several homework assignments, exam and an independent student research project.
+Several homework assignments, literature discussion, 2 exams and an independent student research project.

 |Additional Requirements and/or Comments: |

 This course will include computational analysis of ligand-protein interactions, including use of multiple programs available through MyApps.